Black Box

 Community Leadership Programs

-These development programs will be inside of prisons across the US.
-They offer prison residents the opportunity to participate, at a greater depth, in programs that promote the discovery of themselves and who they are and provide guidance.
-The ultimate aim of this program is to encourage participants to become leaders in their communities, simply by being exactly who they are.
-To set the example for others to do the same within the prison environs and outside to families and friends.
+Working with Exodus Alternatives to Incarceration (ATI) and Free Food Harlem, in Harlem NY.
+Offering brilliant justice involved individuals the opportunity to participate, at a greater depth, in programs that promote the discovery of themselves and who they are and provide guidance.
+The ultimate aim of these program is to encourage participants to become leaders in their communities, simply by being exactly who they are.
+To set the example for others to do the same within the prison environs and outside with families and friends.

 Stay in Touch